What is a BowTie?

 Our partners have made a short and informative video on the use of BowTieXP:

 The Aloft Group facilitates BowTieXP workshops and webinars to develop the risk model you need for your organization.
 We employ top Subject Matter Experts from across the aviation industry in fruitful and concise workshops focused on risk identification and tailored safety risk modelling.
-Follow the Risk Management Training page to get the latest update on the BowTie workshops that The Aloft Group offers.

 The BowTie methodology uses barriers as key indicators for the preventive and recovery phase of a hazard.
 In addition, escalation factors are added to simulate real operational complexity.
 By employing barriers, the user obtains a clear picture and can link each actor to its critical role in the complex organisational structure.
 Therefore, risk management becomes simple, tangible and controlled activity for both short and long term, as BowTies can be stored and compared over time.
 This will further allow to monitor the evolution of your organisation and be cost efficient on all levels, due to the diversity of barriers types.
 These are: